 From their website: “If you’ve booked a Standard seat or haven’t selected a seat, and want to bring on board a musical instrument that is larger than 45 x 36 x 20 cm (but smaller than 30 x 117 x 38 cm) you will need to book an Up front or Extra legroom seat and in order to get a large cabin bag allowance.”
 Make sure you also book speedy boarding.

 Ryanair have a bad reputation in general, but I’ve always quite liked to fly with them as I can buy a seat and it’s less stressful.
 You either have to put the instrument in the hold or buy a seat there is zero chance of getting it on as hand luggage.
-To book a seat book the cheapest option with no baggage and then add the baggage at a later date.
-At the moment you can then add an extra carry 10kg on bag for £20 or a 10kg checkin bag for £26.99 or a 20kg checkin bag for £44.99. (per flight).
-You need to do this afterwards or you will end up paying for luggage for the extra seat.
-The extra seat must be named First name: Extra – Last Name: Comfort Seat.
+To book a seat book the cheapest option with no baggage and then add the baggage later on in the booking process.
+Then you can choose to only add bags to your seat and not both.
+The extra seat must be named First name: Extra – Last Name: Item Seat.

 British Airways are very clear on their website about what they will and won’t allow.
 If your harpa case is less than 80cm, you’re good to go.
-If it is longer, than you are in the lap of the gods.
+If it is longer, then you are in the lap of the gods.
 Although you can book a seat, you have to phone them up to buy your flights.
+I flew in October 23 and was close to not being allowed the harpa in the cabin.
+On my flight there was no coat cupboard, but in September Johan did use the coat cupboard.
+For more details on these trips I will write them up and add them here.

 - An instrument in its bag measuring up to 80cm long can be carried in the cabin.”